It’s quite an exciting time in the home automation industry. When we talk about home automation, the possibilities can be awe-inspiring.

 Other fairly inexpensive smart home solutions help improve the entire home automation experience.
 Intercom systems are more straightforward to install and depending on your preferences can be installed outside or in any room in your house.

 The voice control, when installed, picks up and transmits any programmed command to any of your rooms when you choose.
 This can either be done with the Smart Home OS Tablet or your smartphone.
 It is useful when you have someone at your door, and you don’t want to go to the door.
 It also helps you check on others in your home when you aren’t around.

 Also, if you want to summon the family for dinner or an announcement, you can call everyone through the intercom instead of the typical yelling method.

 A universal remote is best if you choose not to control your smart entertainment or smart home using voice control, smartphone, or tablet.
-A universal remote is mostly for the entertainment centre.
-However, it can still control every automated device in your house of you prefer it wired that way.
+A universal remote is mostly for the entertainment center.
+However, it can still control every automated device in your house if you prefer it wired that way.

 With this, whenever you want to have a movie night, you can close the shades, dim the lights, choose a movie, and turn up the sounds all with a single remote.

 A smart in-house Thermostat helps control your air conditioning and heating system.
 However, if you already have smart humidity sensors, fans, and carbon monoxide & smoke detectors, you can do much more with it!

 Smart Thermostats provide comfort for the elderly by maintaining preferred temperature settings throughout the house automatically.
 There’s no need to start thinking of pressing a button to press.
 If anyone in the house is feeling cold or too warm, they can easily adjust the Thermostat’s settings from a tablet or smartphone.